 Urban Forestry Restoration Project and Washington Conservancy Corp crews cleared invasive non-native plants on Scott Hill Park property in preparation for restoration & re-vegetation work in the park.

 Property adjoining Scott Hill Park & Sports Complex to the east of the park with a previously engineered road grade from Meriwether Lane to Scott Hill park property as part of the Meriwether Phase I Project was acquired by the City of Woodland to allow for secondary access to the park.
 This secondary access road will service Woodland residents living east of Scott Hill Park while most park visitors will use the primary park entrance on Scott Hill Rd.
-2014 Oregon LNG moved their proposed pipeline project route planned through the Scott Hill Park property to accommodate the park.

 City of Woodland parkland at the top of Scott Hill Rd officially names Scott Hill Park and Sports Complex.
 Scott Hill Park & Sports Complex was named after the Conrad Scott family who farmed the area including the parkland property in the early 1900's.